alankrantas/tensorflow-cuda-gpu-devcontainer/README.md

 See [here](https://www.tensorflow.org/install/pip#hardware_requirements) for more detailed hardware and system requirements of running Tensorflow.

 Be warned that some deep learning models require more GPU memory than others and may cause the Python kernel to crash.
 You may need to set a smaller batch for training.

+VS Code may messed up the new line setting for `.devcontainer/install-dev-tools.sh` and cause the installation fail.
+Try set it to `LF` if you encouter issues.

 ## Start DevContainer